hphelion/documentation/cloudos/prepare.supportmatrix.md

 </table>

+\* For the Admin Node, the CPU and memory should be dedicated to this VM and not shared with other virtual machines on the same KVM host.

-\* External Internet connection required for public or hybrid cloud.
+\*\* External Internet connection required for public or hybrid cloud.

-\*\* Intel or AMD hardware virtualization support required.
+\*\*\* Intel or AMD hardware virtualization support required.
 The CPU cores and memory requirements must be sized based on the VM instances hosted by the compute node.